valtimo-platform/valtimo-documentation/release-notes/major9/09.17.0/valtimo-backend-libraries.md

 The following features were added:

-* **New feature1**
+* **Improved DocumentVariableDelegateImpl**

-  Description of the new feature goes here.
-  Also link to the page that expains the feature in greater detail.
+  The `findValueByJsonPointer` method of the `DocumentVariableDelegateImpl` class now returns a collection of elements instead of throwing an exception when the node is an ArrayNode.

 * **New feature2**

   Description of the new feature goes here.
-  Also link to the page that expains the feature in greater detail.
+  Also link to the page that explains the feature in greater detail.

 ## Bugfixes